SimonLeclere/discord-starboards/readme.md

 ### Get the leaderboard of a server

 The `Starboard` class has a `leaderboard()` method which allows to return an array containing the 10 most starred messages of a starboard among the last 100 of the channel.
-The returned messages have a new `stars` property which contains the number of stars in the message.
+The returned messages have a new `stars` property which contains the number of stars in the message and an `image` property which contains an url if the message contains an image.

 ```js
 client.on('message', (message) => {